Department of Justice is now the Department of Communities and Justice. Find out more >

 The role of a GAL is to protect or promote the interests of the person in relation to whom they have been appointed (the client).
 In many cases a GAL is appointed by the Court or Tribunal in which the proceedings are being conducted.

-The Office of the General Counsel, Department of Justice has established a panel of people eligible for appointment as a GAL in particular proceedings pursuant to an order of a Court or Tribunal.
+The Department of Communities and Justice, Legal (DCJ Legal) has established a panel of people eligible for appointment as a GAL in particular proceedings pursuant to an order of a Court or Tribunal.
 The GAL Panel was first developed to provide GALs for Children's Court matters.

 Currently, the majority of Court ordered appointments are for the Children's Court, in a variety of locations across the State.